Will interest rates go up again in the next few months?

 They are just a guide and rates may behave in a totally different way.

-For example, back in June 2022 market predictions implied that interest rates would peak at 3.3% this year.
-In reality, the BoE surpassed that forecast by December 2022 when rates increased from 3% to 3.5%.
+For example, back in June 2022 market predictions implied that interest rates would peak at 3.3% the next year.
+In reality, the BoE surpassed that forecast by December 2022 when rates increased from 3% to 3.5% and rates had hit 5.25% by September 2023.

 Could interest rates go down?